-The second is a joint project involving the Cape Coral Fire Department, to develop and construct a Public Safety Training Facility.
-This facility will include classrooms, but will primarily be used for high-liability training such as emergency driving, and will include a shooting range, a fire tower, and other facilities to meet the needs of public safety related training.
-Currently, both the Police and Fire Departments must send personnel to facilities outside of the City for this training, much of which is mandated by law.
-Once this new facility is operational, the City will benefit from both reduced training costs, and improved training and related services.
+The project involves the development and construction of a Public Safety Training Center.
+This training facility will include classrooms but will primarily be used for high-liability training such as emergency driving, and will include a shooting range, and space for scenario-based use of force training.
+Currently, both the Police Department must send personnel to facilities outside of the City for this training, much of which is mandated by law, or defined in accreditation requirements.
+Once this new Training Center is operational, the City will benefit from both reduced training costs, and improved training and related services.
 This project is ongoing and planned to be completed in stages, over a period of years.
 The needs assessment and design study have been completed.
-Once a location has been selected, the permitting and construction phase can begin, with the facility being built in sections.
+Once a location has been finalized, the permitting and construction phase can begin, with the facility being built in sections.
 Each section will be put into use as it is finished and while construction continues in additional areas of the facility.